AllenNeuralDynamics/segmentation-skeleton-metrics/README.md

 <p>
   <img src="imgs/labeled_graph.png" width="800">
   <br>
-  <b>Figure:</b> On the left, we see ground truth graph superimposed on a segmentation where colors represent segment IDs.
+  <b>Figure:</b> On the left, ground truth graphs are superimposed on a segmentation where colors represent segment IDs.
 On the right, the nodes of the graphs have been labeled with the corresponding segment IDs.</b>
 </p>

 ### Step 2: Error Detection